Simnet-SA/phonegap-auth0/README.md

 ## Dependencies
 - cordova-plugin-safariviewcontroller
 - cordova-plugin-customurlscheme (properly configured)

 ## Implement
+Help to implement custom URL scheme : https://medium.com/@jlchereau/stop-using-inappbrowser-for-your-cordova-phonegap-oauth-flow-a806b61a2dc5 <br>
-"safariview.js" to your app to handle the custom URL scheme callback <br>
+Implement <b>safariview.js</b> to your app to handle the custom URL scheme callback (edit as you need) <br>
 Properly configure all your URLs in auth0.js before using (fork the repository for more ease) <br>
 Add your allowed callbacks URLs in your Auth0 account